-The best secured credit card with a low deposit is the Capital One Secured Mastercard because new cardholders may be able to put down as little as $49 and still get a $200 credit line, which would make the card only partially secured.
-The other deposit options ($99 and $200) are pretty low, too.
+One of the best secured credit cards with a low deposit is the Capital One Platinum Secured Credit Card because new cardholders may be able to put down either $49, $99 or $200 and still get a $200 credit line, which would make the card only partially secured.
 And there’s a $0 annual fee.

 Other secured cards don’t have the potential to be quite as cheap, but there are a few really good options with a $200 deposit minimum.
 That’s still pretty low compared to the many secured cards that ask for $300-$500+.

-Here are the best secured credit cards with low deposits:
+Here are some good secured credit cards with low deposits:

-The Capital One Secured credit card doesn’t guarantee a low deposit, but it does offer the chance of one.
+Capital One Platinum Secured doesn’t guarantee a low deposit, but it does offer the chance of one.
 If your credit is toward the bottom of the bad credit range, you’ll probably still have to put down a $200 deposit.
-But the higher your credit score is, the better chance you’ll have of being assigned a $49 or $99 deposit.
+But the higher your credit score is, the better chance you’ll have of being assigned a low deposit.

 Most of them have the same security deposit tactics: the amount you pay is what your credit limit will be.
-Cap One Secured is slightly different, as it's partially secured.
+The Capital One Platinum Secured Credit Card is slightly different, as it's partially secured.
 What that means is you might only have to pay $49 for a $200 limit.
 At the end of the day though, you can't know what you'll be approved for until you apply.